 Traditions… I love them!
-This recipe for Snowball Cookies is one of them for our family… My Mom made these delicious cookies for us when we were growing up.
+This recipe for Snowball Cookies is one of them for our family.
+These little balls of buttery shortbread, bursting with pecans and rolled in sweet powdered sugar are the perfect Christmas treat!
+My Mom made these delicious cookies for us when we were growing up.
 To continue the tradition, I’ve been making them for years (and years) at Christmas for our family and as gifts for friends and neighbors.

 - 1 cup butter (2 cubes, room temperature)